sketch-city/voting-machine-mapping/README.md

 - Examine the union of existant, known threats and deployed voting machines

 ### Data Management
-- Combine voting machine data source with Texas counties shapefile
+- Combine voting machine data with Texas counties shapefile
+- Set up combined data as a service on ArcGIS.com

 ## Useful Links:
 - [Current Vote Texas webform to educate citizens on voting machine availability by county and use](http://www.votetexas.gov/voting/how/)